-Taking calls from customers and leads is challenging when you don’t have a dedicated staff to do so.
+Taking calls from customers and leads is challenging when you don’t have a dedicated staff to do so but you can do it with a pretty straight forward solution using Twilio Queue.
 The problem is we are frequently in meetings or tied up to take calls as they come in and having a lead or customer leave a message is a poor user experience.
 For ThinkVoice we didn’t want to just put up an email address because we really want to and love to talk to customers and leads.
 It is the fastest and most effective way to understand our customers and potential customers.
-So we solved the inherent problem with the phone.
+So we solved the inherent problem with the phone using Twilio Queue.

 The phone is by nature a push system.
 When someone dials your phone number that call is pushed to your phone and you have somewhere around four rings to answer or it goes to voicemail.
 To fix this we created a Twilio app that will change the phone from being a push system to a pull system where calls can be queued and pulled to mobile phones by the person best suited to take the call.

 Queues are nothing new for phones but the idea of calls being pulled out of queue rather than being pushed is new.
 In call centers ACDs are large complex systems that queue calls and push those calls to agents.
 In order to do this the ACD must monitor each agent in real time via synchronous messaging to deliver a call as soon as that agent is available.
 If we change that push model to be a pull model then we can have the agent’s system asynchronously pull calls out of queue or they themselves queue up for the next call.
 Breaking that synchronous communication requirement drastically reduces the complexity of call center technology making it less expensive and more agile.

 Here is how we did it using Twilio Queue.